-In this paper, I present about the study of variation of rise in temperature with relative permittivity.
+In this paper, we presents about the variation of rise in temperature with operating frequency.
 Microwave ovens, microwave drying machine useful in paper industries etc. have been designed utilizing this temperature loss.
 Thus, microwave temperature becomes power tools for industrial and commercial applications and also for the study of some basic properties of materials.
-For the calculation of this rise of temperature and its dependence of geometry of the structure and operating frequency we must study the characteristic impedance of the structure and the phase velocity of the wave traveling through the structure.
+For the calculation of this rise of temperature and its dependence of geometry of the structure and operating frequency.

-KEYWORDS: Relative Permittivity, VSWR, Microwave, Microstripline Couplers.
+KEYWORDS: MSL, VSWR, MICROWAVE, COUPLERS.